Earby is delighted to announce the signing of talented Sri Lankan Krishan Wijesuriyaarachchi for their 2021 Ribblesdale League campaign.

 A schoolboy prodigy

-A gifted wicket-keeper batsman, Wije has started to convert the promise that saw him represent Sri Lanka Under-19s on 18 occasions, to include the ICC World Cup in New Zealand (January 2018).
+A gifted wicket-keeper batter, Wije has started to convert the promise that saw him represent Sri Lanka Under-19s on 18 occasions, to include the ICC World Cup in New Zealand (January 2018).

 He enjoyed a glittering school and age-group representative career.
 He dominated the Under-19 Division 1 run charts, hitting 6 centuries, including a double (253) amongst 2,398 runs at 36.33.

-Wije has a reputation as an explosive top-order batsman – during the Division 1 Tournament, he struck 55 sixes to evidence this.
+Wije has a reputation as an explosive top-order batter – during the Division 1 Tournament, he struck 55 sixes to evidence this.

 He took the step up to the Emerging and Under-23 Tournaments, and the trend continued, hitting 2 further centuries amongst 385 runs at 77 in the latter during the 2016/17 season.